xericguzman/text-explorer/README.md

 >
 ```

+Once again, make a commit in git after completing this step.

 ## Step 3: Purpose 🚀

 Finally, make your game endable.
 Update your while condition so that when the user arrives at a particular location, the game is ended.
 Add messaging before and after the